jcx200/Discord-Example-Bot/README.md

 ## What does this bot do?
 This bot was designed for formatting/posting messages rather than a user posting it themselves.
+Some example slash commands have been added as well as an example of prefixed commands.

-This will post messages such as the server rules, role assignment messages (used with reaction-roles dependency, and will keep an eye out for banned words.
-This will also allow you to connect a Twitter app to allow tweets of a certain user to be sent to the server.
-Compared to other service that do this such as Zapier, this will update a lot faster with the messages being posted (in my case) less than a minute after tweeting.
-For testing purposes, the twitter account @Every3Minutes is used.
+The bot will also allow you to connect a Twitter app to allow tweets of a certain user to be sent to the server.
+Compared to other services that do this such as Zapier, this will update a lot faster with the messages being posted (in my case) less than a minute after tweeting.

-The reaction roles function uses the format I use for my server.
-Feel free to change them to your liking.

 ## Dependancies
-Run the following to install the needed packages (npm has been used for this process)

-`npm i discord.js`

-`npm i dotenv`

-`npm i reaction-role`
+This bot was buildt on NodeJS version 16.15.0.
+I cannot verify if it works on other versions.
+If using the included package.json file, you can install required packages using.

-`npm i twit`
+> npm i

+OR

+> npm i -S

 This bot currently works on the following dependency versions

+>"@discordjs/builders": "^0.13.0"

+> "@discordjs/rest": "^0.4.1"

+> "concurrently": "^7.2.1"

-> discord.js: 12.5.1
+> "discord-api-types": "^0.30.0"

-> dotenv: 8.2.0
+> "discord.js": "^13.7.0"

-> reaction-role: 4.1.0
+> "dotenv": "^8.2.0"

-> twit: 2.2.11
+> "twit": "^2.2.11"